hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

         .build();
 ```

-You can also provide a `MqttConnectOptions` function instead of
+You can provide a `MqttConnectOptions` function instead of configuring
-configuring the options one by one:
+the options one by one.

 ```java
 MqttSinks.builder()